Embed Tableau Views into Salesforce

 For the best experience, you might want to configure Tableau and Salesforce to use SSO.
 See Configure single sign-on (SSO).

 Filter the view based upon the page context

 The Tableau Lightning component supports two ways of filtering the Tableau visualization.
 These methods of filtering only work on Lightning record pages.
 Filtering is not available for Home pages or App pages.
 For record pages, you can automatically filter the Tableau visualization based upon the page it is embedded in (context filtering), or you can specify the fields to use for filtering in Tableau and in Salesforce to create more sophisticated views.

 To have the view filtered based upon the page it is embedded in, the Tableau view needs to have a field that corresponds to the record page ID.
-For example, if you want to embed a view for sales on a user's page that shows just the sales for that user, the Tableau view should include a field that holds the record IDs for users.
+For example, if you want to embed a view for sales on a user's page that shows just the sales for that user, the Tableau view should include a field or parameter that holds the record IDs for users.

 In your Salesforce org, select a record page where you want to embed the viz (for example, Users or Opportunities).